 Thanks to the changes we have made, we have been granted the Visit England "We're Good To Go" mark.
 This means you can have confidence that we are following the current government and industry guidelines regarding Covid-19, and are subject to random checks to make sure that we are complying with the guidelines.

-If a walk does have to be cancelled due to a local lockdown, you will have the option of rescheduling to another date, transfering your booking to another walk, or cancelling and receiving a full refund including your deposit.
+If a walk booking has to be cancelled for any coronavirus-realted reason by either party, you will have the option of rescheduling to another date, transfering your booking to another walk, or cancelling and receiving a full refund including your deposit.
 We would prefer if possible that you reschedule to a later date or transfer your booking to another walk.
 This is because all bookings paid for via PayPal are subject to a transaction charge, and this is not refunded to us when you cancel.
-This means that for each cancelled booking we lose money that, as a small local business, we really need in these tough times.
+This means that for each cancelled booking we lose money that, as a small local business, we really need in these extremely tough times.
+Please note that we cannot be held responsible for any travel or accommodation losses incurred as a result of cancellation by either party.
+We therefore recommend that you take out travel insurance to cover you for any losses incurred as a result of cancellation of or changes to your booking.

 Away from the walks, Derbyshire Scenes photography and Pooneil Corners T-shirts are both still very much active and ready to serve you.
 However, the photographic lab that we use for producing the Derbyshire Scenes photographs is working very restricted hours on a skeleton staffing level, and can only provide standard prints up to 18" x 12" in size.
 As we do not hold large stocks of prints, this means that effective immediately we can only supply standard prints up to that size, and it may take much longer than usual to fulfil orders.